 Small School, Big Impact

 Through our vast network of clinical affiliations, our students put patient care first, with each student providing vision care to a large population of patients during his/her four years of education at New England College of Optometry.
-Our students provide comprehensive, state of the art vision care to children, older adults, the homeless, and individuals with disabilities through our mobile eye clinic, our satellite clinics in schools, homeless shelters, community health centers, and in VA medical centers.
+Our students provide comprehensive, state of the art vision care to children, older adults, the homeless, and individuals with disabilities and provide screenings and services in schools, homeless shelters, community health centers, and in VA medical centers.

 Over the course of four years, one class of students may impact over 180,000 lives.
 View the impact of the Classes of 2014, 2015, and 2016 over the course of their four years at the College.